Alf-caput/git-handbook-ufv/notes.md

 - Changes in files already known by Git
 - New files that aren't known to Git

+Simple example:

 ![index-worktree diagram unstage](images/worktree-unstaged.png)

 Right now our preview is clean, as we left it, but at some point we would like Git to track this new unstaged changes.

-The next step is called staging which is basically selecting which unstaged changes we want and preview them(could be some or all).
+The next step is called staging which is basically selecting which unstaged changes we want and preview them (could be some or all).

-Here are some examples of how to stage:
+To stage a file / add it to the index:

 ```bash
 git add <file.txt>